ChimeraTK/ChimeraTK-Installer/ReadMe.txt

-mtca4u is a meta package which will install its sub packages.
+mtca4u_installer is a meta package which will install the mtca4u sub packages.
 Currently these are
 - MtcaMappedDevice (aka libdevMap from llrfCtrl/toolsForServer/desy-libs/libs-src)
 - QtHardMon
 The installation is done from source code.
 You need the C++ development tools (compiler etc.) installed on your